 OK, so this isn’t a tactic you can use very frequently – not unless you want your business and financial situation to crumble!
 However, I do feel it has validity.

 Sometimes, we all just need a rest.
+Especially these days.
 Sometimes we lack motivation because our brains are overstimulated or our bodies are physically tired.

 Well the good news, if you’re a freelancer or self-employed home worker, is that you ARE allowed a “duvet day” occasionally.
 Sometimes, the genuine answer to getting unstuck is just to give in to the lure of Netflix or the lounger in the garden, and give yourself a chance to reset.

 Sure, it means nothing gets done for a day, but if it brings you back to 100% productivity afterwards, it’s probably worthwhile, so long as you don’t miss any deadlines or upset any clients in the process.

 2. Make lists when you’re on a roll